View the Executive Summary for this brief.

 State and local funding is almost equal as a national average, with state governments providing around 47% of revenue and local governments providing about 45%.
 But individual state shares vary widely; Hawaii has no local educational agencies, so almost 90% of funding comes from the state.
 On the other hand, the District of Columbia has no state government, so almost 90% of its revenue comes from local sources.
-You can see your state’s distribution in this Congressional Research Service Report.
+You can see your state’s distribution in this Congressional Research Service Report (last updated 2019).

 Revenues are raised mainly from taxes; state revenues come mostly from income and sales taxes, while local revenue comes primarily through property taxes.
-For the 2016-2017 school year, total local revenue amounted to just over $300 billion, with over $195 billion coming from property taxes.
+Property taxes supplied $212 billion to school districts in 2017.

 Challenges and Areas for Reform